reiver/vagrant-golang/README.md

 ## Headless

-If you are wondering, *why is the VirtualBox window coming up when I run "vagrant up"?* then read this section.
+If you are wondering, *why is the VirtualBox window coming up when I run "vagrant up"?*, then read this section.

 My personal preference is that the VirtualBox window comes up.
 I don't like